avaarm/Readme-generator/Develop/README.md

 ## Contributing

-Email me for questions about contributing.
+asdfas

 ## Tests

 To run tests, run the following command:

-npm test
+asdfa

 ## Questions

-If you have any questions about the repo, open an issue or contact [avaarm](https://github.com/avaarm) directly at avaarm95@gmail.com.
+If you have any questions about the repo, open an issue or contact [sadfa](https://github.com/avaarm) directly at sdfadf.